 - The Customer's personal data mentioned in the Agreement or on the order confirmation shall be processed by the Supplier in accordance with the Data Protection Act/the General Data Protection Regulation.
 Based on this processing, the Supplier can:

 - perform the Agreement;

-- in the case of a legitimate interest, promptly provide the Customer with the latest product information and make him personalised offers.
+- in case of a legitimate interest, timely provide the Customer with up-to-date product information and make personalised offers to him.

-13.1 All legal relationships between DEPS and the Customer are governed exclusively by Dutch law.
-The applicability of the Vienna Sales Convention is explicitly excluded.
+- These Terms and Conditions, all Orders, Agreements and the resulting legal relationship between the Supplier and the Customer shall be governed exclusively by Dutch law.
+The applicability of the Vienna Sales Convention is excluded.

 - All disputes that may arise as a result of the Order, the Agreement or these Terms and Conditions shall be submitted to the competent (Dutch) court in the district where the Supplier is domiciled/established, on the understanding that the Supplier has the right to bring claims against the Customer before other courts that have jurisdiction to hear such claims.